ucb-rit/savio-singularity-tensorflow/README.md

 # savio-singularity-tensorflow
 Materials for creating a Singularity container for running Tensorflow and Keras on Savio either in the Python interpreter or in a Jupyter notebook.

+NOTE: As of Singularity version 3.0, we don't expect it to be necessary to create user or scratch directories in the container, nor to create dummy `/bin/nvidia-smi` or `/usr/bin/nvidia-*` files.
+Thus these steps can probably be omitted from the `%post` steps in the various Singularity definition files in this repository.

 ## To use the container on Savio

 You first need access to the container image file.